 Note: a short (one paragraph) statement of interest is also required.

 Months of entry

-Modern History at Glasgow brings together a wide range of world-leading social and political historians, active in research on topics from the French Revolution to the War on Terror in Afghanistan.
+Modern History at Glasgow brings together social and political historians, active in research on topics from the French Revolution to the War on Terror in Afghanistan.
 The Masters in Modern History provides you with thorough research training and a wide set of transferable skills in the conception, design and execution of a research project.

 - Members of the Centre for Gender History, the Centre for War Studies and the Centre for Scottish Cultural Studies are all leaders in their fields.

 - You will enjoy access to the Baillie Collection, our prized collection of printed medieval and modern sources in Scottish, Irish and English history.
 The collection also offers printed state papers, Historical Manuscript Commission publications and a select collection of modern monographs.

 - Our programme has strong links with the University's Hunterian Museum & Art Gallery, giving you access to primary source material including an enormous collection of anatomical and pathological specimens, coins, books, manuscripts and ethnography.